 You need to stop relying upon spreadsheets.
 Use a database, and don’t use Microsoft Access.
 Purchase a database that is designed to document design controls and risk management traceability.
 If your company has software expertise, develop your software tool to do this.
 You should also design standardized templates for exporting your reports.
 By doing this, it will only take minutes to create an updated report when you make design changes.
 If you describe the risk management activities as notes in your software, the description of these activities can also be automatically converted into summary pages for each report summarizing that risk management activity.
 You can even prompt the user to answer questions in the software to populate a templated document.
 For example, you can prompt users to input subsequent updates of your risk management reviews, and that can be automatically converted into a summary paragraph.
 This reporting capability is especially helpful when responding to FDA review questions asking for cybersecurity risks.

 Additional Training Resources for ISO 14971

 The risk management training webinar was being completely rewritten to address changes proposed in the new draft of ISO 14971 (i.e., ISO/DIS 14971) released in July 2018 and European requirements for compliance with Regulation (EU) 2017/745.
-The webinar was live on October 19, 2018; but it was recorded for anyone that was unable to participate in the live session.
+The webinar was live on October 19, 2018, but it was recorded for anyone unable to participate in the live session.

 SYS-010, Medical Device Academy’s Risk Management Procedure, is compliant with EN ISO 14971:2012.
 The procedure includes templates for documentation of design risk management and process risk management.
 However, we are rewriting the procedure for compliance with ISO/DIS 14971:2018 and Regulation (EU) 2017/745.
 The new version of the procedure will be available on or before October 26, 2018.
 The procedure is temporarily available at a discounted pre-order price, but the cost will increase to $299 once the new version is available.